spoudyal1989/datavizsample/blogpost3.md

 What explains the entrenchment of dynasties in democracies?
 When voters elect to national office the child of a previously elected officeholder, name recognition and incumbency advantage certainly advantage the dynastic victor.
 But are there factors inherent to a country’s electoral or governmental systems, or deriving from its history, that explain why democracies have political families in national politics?
 I will show with my visualization that there are.

-### Why People Might Be Interested in This Question
+### Why You, Dear Reader, Might Like This
-Democracies of all kinds feature political dynasties, and no one factor is a decisive indicator of whether a country has a legacy of political dynasties or whether it might in the future.
-This research aims to contribute to the exceedingly wide and deep area of inquiry into political families that persist in democracies.
-Anyone interested in comparative politics might find this research useful.
+If you are interested in comparative politics, you might find this visualization useful.
+Democracies all over the world have political dynasties, democracies that share but also differ in characteristics: the part of the world are they located in, the systems of government they have, and their colonial histories.
+These and other characteristics work decisively either individually or in combination with one another.
+By examining a set of characteristics, I hope that I will contribute to the exceedingly wide and deep area of inquiry into political families that persist in democracies.

 ### What I Studied and Found
 This research uses the list of countries that Freedom House identifies as being democracies in its annual reports.
 Of the countries surveyed for the last twenty-eight years by the Freedom House, I consider as a democracy only those countries that have been categorized as democracies—partly or fully—for at least fourteen of the past twenty-eight years.